wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

+== Screenshots ==

+1. Use the list view for a bird's eye view of the entire catalog.
+2. Use the grid view for bigger thumbnails and easier sorting.
+3. Easy and familiar form for making and editing catalog items.
+4. Turn your catalog into a photo gallery using custom templates.
+5. Display your catalog photos in high resolution with the LightBox.

 == Changelog ==

 = 1.0 =